Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Alex Lewis, Founder, Revolt London:

 “Harriet’s gifts are manifold.
-She is a true client partner, and has stewarded many of our standout client relationships - Affinity Water, Billington’s and LifeWtr, producing what remains our best piece of communications work to date.
+She is a true client partner, and has stewarded many of our standout client relationships - producing what remains our best piece of communications work to date.
 She can quickly identity what needs to happen to make progress, and brings this unique skill to every project.
 And throughout all of this she inspires those who work into her onto greater heights.

 Beyond our commercial clients, Harriet delivered some of our most impactful work in the social sector, for iconic charities such as Stonewall and the Social Mobility Foundation.
 Her commitment to action, impact and measurement were clear and meant the work was able to go over and beyond the initial brief time and again.”